vendasta/angular-social-mentions/projects/angular-social-mentions/README.md

 ```
 This allows different lists and trigger characters to be configured.

-Note that becuase objects are mutable, changes to the items within the config will not be picked up unless a new mentionConfig object is created.
+Note that because objects are mutable, changes to the items within the config will not be picked up unless a new mentionConfig object is created.